samueldy/base-container-template/README.md

 client.containers.run(image=image, detach=True, publish_all_ports=True, volumes=volume, user=user, group_add=groups)
 ```
-## Accessing the container using VNC/RDP viewer
+## Accessing the container using VNC viewer
-Once the container has been created, a VNC/RDP client can be used to test or use the container.
+Once the container has been created, a VNC client can be used to test or use the container.
 To see the open ports, use the command
 ```
 sudo docker ps -a